codetipster/notesapp-backend/README.md

 - To run in your local machine: Run `npm run dev` to launch the application.

 ### N.B: The Json server is hosted on: https://lit-garden-32667.herokuapp.com/api/notes and can be accessed from any client with an HTTP request to the server.
 But with the production build file committed, the full production build is accessible at: https://lit-garden-32667.herokuapp.com

+### Database
+visit mongo atlas
+login/signup for a free account create a cluster and add an administrative user credential run node mongo.js <password> (password is passed as process.argv[2] through the command line)